 SNIP RINGS FOR WILDLIFE

-Despite contacting numerous manufacturers, informing them of the danger that ring-shaped items pose to native wildlife, and encouraging them to improve their products to a wildlife-friendly alternative, many companies are not taking action.
-Jars, bottles, and tetra packs with plastic lids now come with a plastic ring that snaps apart from the lid upon opening or a peel-off seal under the cap.
-While it is a step in the right direction, it poses another issue being made of plastic.
+Jars, bottles, and tetra packs now come with a ring that snaps apart from the lid upon opening or a peel-off seal under the cap.
+While it is a step in the right direction, it poses another issue: being made of plastic.

 Should snipped plastic rings go in the recycling or general waste bin?